cdfuller/prompts/project_planning_process.md

 1.  **Milestone Definition:** Analyze the PRD and TSD and break the project down into sequential, logical steps that deliver incremental value, without assigning calendar dates or durations.
 2.  **Artifact Generation 3:** Generate the **Implementation Roadmap** in Markdown format, documenting the ordered milestones and key deliverables with no time-based commitments.
 3.  **Handoff:** Confirm all artifacts (PRD, TSD, Roadmap) with the user and ask which Milestone they would like to begin implementing.
+      * During execution, explicitly call out when each milestone is completed before moving to the next.